Skip to content

 sandbox.delete()

-Daytona Sandboxes can be automatically stopped, archived, and deleted based on user-defined intervals.
+Daytona sandboxes can be automatically stopped, archived, and deleted based on user-defined intervals.

 The auto-stop interval parameter sets the amount of time after which a running sandbox will be automatically stopped.